You are hereHome >

 BIG FARMS & RESTAURANTS NEED TO DO THEIR PART

 In March 2015, we helped convince McDonald’s to stop serving chicken raised on our life-saving medicines.
 Shortly after, Tyson Foods, a major chicken producer and McDonald's supplier, followed suit.
-Then, in October, we convinced Subway, with more restaurants than any other chain in the United States, to make a commitments to stop serving any meat raised on antibiotics, starting with chicken by the end of 2016.
+Then, in October, we convinced Subway, with more restaurants than any other chain in the United States, to make a commitment to stop serving any meat raised on antibiotics.

-Unsurprisingly, the industry is fighting back, trying to confuse consumers with misleading arguments about whether these commitments mean sick animals won't get treatment.
+Unsurprisingly, the industry is fighting back, trying to confuse consumers with misleading arguments about whether these commitments mean sick animals won't get treatment or whether there are antibiotics in the meat.
 But we know that's not true, and not the problem here.
-The problem is that farms are giving antibiotics to animals in their daily feed as a preventative measure — not just to treat sick animals.
-That's why our call is for meat raised without the routine use of antibiotics.
+The problem is that farms are giving antibiotics to animals on a routine basis as a preventative measure — not just to treat sick animals.
+That routine use can turn farms into breeding grounds for drug-resistant bacteria.
+And that's why our call is for meat raised without the routine use of antibiotics.

 If we don’t take decisive action soon, we could face a world in which life-saving antibiotics no longer work.
 This is why we need your help today.